 One of the prime benefits of cannabis is its ability to be consumed in multiple forms—tasty edibles, sublingual drops, hard candies dissolved in a beverage, and inhaled flower and oils are a few of the most common delivery methods.
-In this nursing note, Liz Verdes Nurse Educator helps you understand vaporizing and its benefits.
+In this nursing note, our Nurse Educators help you understand vaporizing and its benefits.

 Onset and Effects of Vaporizing